 As we said before, in Germany size matters.
 When you order that “bier”, get ready for a big glass and a whole lot of flavour.
 The German selection of beers reaches far and wide.
 And they’re experts when it comes to hosting a festival!
 One word: Oktoberfest.

 Fun Fact!
-Over 6 million liters of beer are consumed at Oktoberfest each year!
+Over 6 million litres of beer are consumed at Oktoberfest each year!
 That definitely says something about that liquid gold.

 Sauerkraut: Pickled Cabbage